Korea International School, Jeju Campus

 Korea International School, Jeju Campus (KISJ) is South Korea's first international boarding school.
-The school is a sister campus to Korea International School and an affiliate of YBM, a pioneering publishing and English-language education services company.
+The school is a sister campus to Korea International School and an affiliate of YBM, a publishing and English-language education services company.
 Founded in 2010 and first opened in 2011 as part of the Jeju Global Education City, the school's first senior class of 52 students matriculated in May 2016.
 KISJ is a proprietary, nonsectarian school offering an internationalized American college preparatory curriculum from Junior Kindergarten through Grade 12, with a boarding program starting in Grade 6.
-The high school has been approved to implement AP Capstone™ in 2017–18.
+The high school began its AP Capstone™ in 2017–18, one of seven schools to offer it in South Korea.

 Korea International School, Jeju Campus is one of few international schools in South Korea where students can enroll without holding a foreign passport or having studied abroad for more than 3 years.
 The school received a six-year full accreditation from the Western Association of Schools and Colleges (WASC) in August 2015, and is also accredited by the South Korean Ministry of Education; Korean nationals graduate with both a U.S. and South Korean high school diploma.

 10 Magazine ranked Korea International School's three campuses collectively as the second best international school in Korea in August 2017.

 Korea International School, Jeju Campus is a member of the Korea Council of Overseas Schools (KORCOS) and the East Asia Regional Council of Schools (EARCOS).
-Additionally, the school maintains associations with a number of international organizations (Thinking Collaborative™, St. Mark's School, the Massachusetts Institute of Technology, World Youth Adventures); participates in national KISAC, KIAC, KIMEA and JAC athletic conferences, as well as international Model United Nations and robotics conferences; and collaborates with other international schools in providing professional learning opportunities through the Just Learning conference.
+Additionally, the school maintains associations with a number of international organizations (Thinking Collaborative™, St. Mark's School, the Massachusetts Institute of Technology, World Youth Adventures); participates in national KISAC, KIAC, KIMEA and JAC athletic conferences, as well as international Model United Nations and robotics conferences; collaborates with other international schools in providing professional learning opportunities in addition to hosting weekend workshops for its faculty and outside educators.
+In winter 2023, KISJ collaborated with two neighbor international schools to host its first GEC Just Learning Conference since before the COVID pandemic.

 Academics

-Korea International School, Jeju Campus seeks to "provide a challenging American curriculum, promote responsibility to our community and world, and prepare students for learning in university and life."
 The curriculum is standards-based using AP and American Education Reaches Out (AERO) standards, and planned using Understanding by Design.

-Block class scheduling is used in all school divisions.
-In the elementary school, students attend 60 minutes blocks (periods).
-In the middle and high schools, students attend 80 minute blocks.
+Block class scheduling is used in the high schools with 80 minute blocks, in the middle school with 45 minute periods and in the elementary school with 50 minute periods.

 All of the KISJ's overseas faculty are certified teachers, with 67% holding advanced degrees.
-The school offers a 1:1 MacBook learning environment from Grades 5–12, with Grades JK–4 supported by iPads and an iMac lab; key platforms include Schoology, PowerSchool, and Naviance.
+The school offers a 1:1 MacBook learning environment from Grades 5–12, with Grades JK–4 supported by iPads and an iMac lab; key platforms include Google Classroom, PowerSchool, and Seesaw.